MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

         * **Protect (Apply sensitivity label to download and monitor all activities)**: This option is only available if you selected **Control file download (with inspection)** under **Session policy**.
 If your organization uses Microsoft Purview Information Protection, you can set an **Action** to apply a sensitivity label set in Microsoft Purview Information Protection to the file.
 For more information, see [How protect download works](#protect-download).

 1. You can **Create an alert for each matching event with the policy's severity** and set an alert limit.
 Select if you want the alert as an email.

-## <a name="monitor-session"></a>Monitor all activities

-When you create a session policy, each user session that matches the policy is redirected to session control rather than to the app directly.
+2. **Notify users**: When you create a session policy, each user session that matches the policy is redirected to session control rather than to the app directly.
 The user will see a monitoring notice to let them know that their sessions are being monitored.

 If you don't want to notify the user that they're being monitored, you can disable the notification message.